brandonhackney/pokemonbreeder/readme.md

 * `readme.md`: this document.
 * `vglist.rds`: a manually-defined list of games that data is available for

-Using this app will also generate local `.rds` files to store data that otherwise takes a bit of time to download and process.
+Using this app will generate additional `.rds` files to store data that otherwise takes a bit of time to download and process.
 Deleting these files won't break the app, but it will slow down launch time (and increase the number of API requests you make).